CreepyCre/_Lib/src/InputMapApi/index.md

 ## Method Descriptions

-:method:anchor:`define_actions`:
+:method:anchor:`define_actions`: <br>
 <span class="indent">
-Registers actions to the :link:`InputMap` from a :Link:`Dictionary` and adds them to the Shortcuts menu. :param:`actions` may consist of nested dictionaries to define categories inside the Shortcuts menu.
+Registers actions to the :link:`InputMap` from a :link:`Dictionary` and adds them to the Shortcuts menu. :param:`actions` may consist of nested dictionaries to define categories inside the Shortcuts menu.
 Shortcut entries can either be a :link:`String` defining the action name or an :link:`Array`.
 The arrays first entry defines the action name while the following entries define the default shortcuts, either as a :link:`String` denoting the shortcut or a :link:`InputEventKey`.
 Example:

 ```gdscript